7 Tank Phosphating Process for Powder Coating: A Comprehensive Guide

 Here, acidic solutions such as phosphoric acid or a blend of acids dissolve rust, scale, and oxidation from the surface.
 This is especially important for mild steel or weather-exposed components.

-This step directly exposes the base metal, prepping it for phosphate bonding.
+This step directly exposes the base metal, preparing it for phosphate bonding.

 For tanks that hold strong acids, using corrosion-resistant materials is crucial.
 At Arvind Anticor, we manufacture PP and FRP pickling tanks designed specifically to handle acid-based treatment lines with safety and durability.